ShahinaShanu/BookListRajor/README.md

 3. Microsoft.EntityFrameworkCore.SqlServer
 4. Microsoft.EntityFrameworkCore.Tools
 after installation of that 4 packages you need to create connection string in AppSettings.json file in project.
-Then Create Model for creating database and table. open Package manager Consoe and type: Add-Migration [MeaningfulUserDefinedName] then Enter also type another Cmd : Update-Database and press Enter successfully created db and table.
+Then Create Model for creating database and table. we need to add our Book to database by using <Dbset> type. open Package manager Consoe and type: Add-Migration [MeaningfulUserDefinedName] then Enter also type another Cmd : Update-Database and press Enter successfully created db and table.